We are entering an era of huge transformation.

 He is the second person in 1300 years to complete the "Omine Thousand-Day Circumambulation Practice" which involves walking 48 kilometers (16 hours) a day continuously for 1000 days, and going without drinking, eating, sleeping or lying down for the next 9 days.
 He overcame the harsh fate of having to commit 'hara-kiri' on the spot if he failed.

 Born in Tokorozawa, Saitama prefecture in 1970, he started shogi (Japanese chess) at the age of six and after being promoted to 6-kyu in 1982 entered Tatsuya Futakami 9-dan (rank).
 He turned professional in 1985 at the age of 15, won his first Ryu-oh Championship in 1989, and all seven championships in 1996.
 He currently holds six lifetime titles including Meijin, Kisei, Oza, Oi, Kioh and Osho.
 (His name will be succeeded after retirement.)

-Completing his Master's program at the Graduate School of Engineering at The University of Tokyo, he joined NEC as a researcher at the Opto-Electronics Research Laboratories in 1982 and was a visiting researcher at Bellcore (USA) from 1987 to 1988.
+Completing his Master's Degree at the Graduate School of Engineering, The University of Tokyo, he joined NEC as a researcher at the Opto-Electronics Research Laboratories in 1982 and was a visiting researcher at Bellcore (USA) from 1987 to 1988.
 He is also a Doctor of Engineering.
-His roles outside the company include, Chairman of the Society 5.0 Implementation Subcommittee of the Committee on New Industry and Technology and Chairman of the International Standardization Strategy Subcommittee of the Committee on the Intellectual Property at the Japan Business Federation, along with others.
+His roles outside the company include, Chairman of the Society 5.0 Implementation Subcommittee of the Committee on New Industry and Technology, and Chairman of the International Standardization Strategy Subcommittee of the Committee on the Intellectual Property at the Japan Business Federation, along with others.